primer/octicons/README.md

   ```

 3. Run `bower install`.
 The Octicons styles will be downloaded to *bower_components/octicons*.
 4. Link to the `octicons.css` stylesheet in the `<head>` of your `<html>` page:

   ``` html
   <link rel="stylesheet" href="bower_components/octicons/dist/font/octicons.css">
   ```

-4. Simply use an icon in your HTML page:
+5. Simply use an icon in your HTML page:

   ``` html
   <span class="octicon octicon-alert"></span>
   ```

+## Changing, adding, or deleting icons

+1. Open the Sketch document in `/src/`.
+Each icon exists as an artboard within our master Sketch document.
+If you’re adding an icon, duplicate one of the artboards and add your shapes to it.
+Be sure to give your artboard name.
+2. Once you’re happy with your icon set, choose File > Export...
+3. Choose all the artboards you'd like to export and then press “Export”
+4. Export to `/src/svg/`

+You’ll next need to build your Octicons.

 ## Building Octicons

-All the files you need will be in the `/dist/` directory already, but if you've made changes and need to regenerate, follow these steps:
+All the files you need will be in the `/dist/` directory already, but if you’ve made changes to the `/src/` directory and need to regenerate, follow these steps:

 1. Open the Octicons directory in Terminal
 2. Run the command `script/bootstrap`.
 This will install any necessary dependencies for generating the Octicons font and SVGs.
 3. Run the command `grunt`.
-Running the grunt task will actually generate the font and SVGs, placing them in the `/dist/` directory.
+Running the grunt task will generate the font and SVGs, placing them in the `/dist/` directory.

 ## Installing locally

-It's easy to install octicons locally if you have [Homebrew](http://brew.sh/) installed.
+It’s easy to install Octicons locally if you have [Homebrew](http://brew.sh/) installed.
 Simply run the following commands:

 ```
 brew install caskroom/cask/brew-cask